nexageapps/AI/Intermediate/README.md

 This folder contains 15 comprehensive lessons covering intermediate AI/ML topics.
 Each lesson builds on the Basic level (B01-B15) and prepares you for Advanced topics.

+Designed for university students and AI learners worldwide.
+The author is currently pursuing a Master of Artificial Intelligence at the University of Auckland.

 ---

 ## Complete Lesson List